sterlingdeng/job_runner/docs/design.md

 There is currently no rate limiting on the service - ie there are no application level bounds on the number of concurrent clients that can be streaming an output.
 At some point, it will reach a system level upper limit (likely running out of fds).

+In this exercise, I use int32 as the jobID and do a naive auto increment and auth.ID is just string of the Identity in the cert.
+Using int is prone to possible attacks by attempting to query a job id that is +n/-n.
+Those could be of type UUID reduce the risk, but for this exercise, I think auto increment is simple enough, but would like to call it our here.

 ### Performance Considerations